Rescaled-Expansive Flows: Unstable Sets and Topological Entropy: introduction

+The concept of expansive flow was introduced in \cite{BW} by R. Bowen and P. Walters to describe the behavior of axiom A flows, but it is not appropriate to deal with flows exhibiting singularities accumulated by regular orbits, such as the Lorenz attractor.
+For these flows, M. Komuro introduced in \cite{K1} the concept of $k^*$-expansiveness.
+Later, other versions of expansiveness were introduced \cite{Ar1,Ar2,Ar3,WW}.

+Several authors have been interested in the chaotic behavior of expansive flows and topological entropy is among the most important ways of measuring the complexity of a dynamical system.
+Indeed, positive entropy is an indicative of chaotic behavior.
+In many contexts, expansiveness is related to positive topological entropy.
+For instance, in \cite{Fa} A. Fathi showed that any expansive homeomorphism has positive topological entropy if the phase space has positive topological dimension.
+H. Kato generalized this in \cite{Ka} for continuum-wise expansiveness (by applying techniques developed by R. Ma\~{n}\'{e} in \cite{Ma}) and for expansive flows in \cite{ACP} by A. Arbieto, W. Cordeiro and M.J.
+Pac\'{i}fico.
+These results are of topological character as they do not assume any differentiable structure on the system's phase space.

+To our best knowledge, there is no result of topological nature regarding the positiveness of the entropy of a $k^*$-expansive flow.
+In this work, we aim to explore the implications of expansiveness to the topological entropy of expansive singular flows.
+The main reasons for this lack of results are the following:

-\item These results are strongly dependent on the uniform expansiveness property, but expansive singular flows may not satisfy this property. \item The non existence of cross-sections for singularities and the loss of control over the size and the time of the cross sections at regular points.
+\begin{enumerate} \item The existence of many distinct versions of expansiveness for singular flows. \item These results are strongly dependent on the uniform expansiveness property, but expansive singular flows may not satisfy this property. \item The nonexistence of cross-sections for singularities and the loss of control over the size and the time of the cross-sections at regular points.